What happens if it is too late to make a Lasting Power of Attorney?

 “A Lasting Power of Attorney would have been so much simpler, effective and cheaper.”

-A Lasting Power of Attorney may never be needed but if you it in place you and your family have peace of mind.
+A Lasting Power of Attorney may never be needed.
+But, if you have it in place you and your family have peace of mind.

-Wheelers Solicitors can fully support you in all stages of creating and registering a Lasting Power of Attorney and will take the time to fully explain the process to you.
+Wheelers Solicitors can fully support you in all stages of creating and registering a Lasting Power of Attorney.
+We will take the time to fully explain the process to you.